 I remember many things about Grandma Goble.
 First of all, I thought she was mean, and I watched my behavior around her.
 She would speak gruff and scare me.
 She was kind too because she made all of her many grandkids popcorn balls for Christmas.
 She had Christmas dinners in a house packed with aunts, uncles, and cousins.
 The large living room with a table down the middle was always quiet, and it was left to me to make the room laugh, or so I thought.
 People gathering in silence still makes me uncomfortable.

-Grandma had long grey hair.
+Grandma had long salt and pepper hair.
 She would brush it with 100 stokes, every night, using a wire brush.
 I loved watching her.
 In the morning she would braid and wrap it in a circle on the back of her head and secure it with large bobby pins.

 Grandma also had a beautiful Christmas Cactus in the east window of the NE bedroom.
-At Christmas, it bloomed with beautiful red flowers.
+At Christmas, it was covered with beautiful red flowers.
 It was a sacred plant, and I knew not to touch it.

 When she was older, Grandma rode a three-wheel bicycle.
 She never wore long pants, only dresses, pinning nuts (like nuts and bolts) to the hems, preventing her skirts from flying up when she rode her bike.
 No other grandmas rode a bike around town, and I felt special to have one who did.
-I tried riding it myself and kept running into the curbs.
-I’m not sure why.
+When I tried riding it, I ran into the curbs. and wasn’t sure why.

 When she was in the nursing home in Akron, a nurse told me how sad it was that she raised eleven children and hardly ever had a visitor.
-I know my Dad, Lee barely went to see her.
+I know my dad barely went to see her.
 Maybe it was too hard for him, but I thought it was a lousy excuse.
-Maybe others visited when that nurse wasn’t on duty.
-His wife at the time, Mary, visited her every day.
+I like to think others visited when that nurse wasn’t on duty.
+My stepmom, Mary, visited her every day.
 Mary was kind, especially to my Grandma.

 During one of my visits to see her, she was standing in the hallway visiting, and someone said boys were easier to raise than girls.
-She straightened up and said, “Don’t tell ME boys are easier to raise!”
+She straightened up and said, “Don’t tell ME boys are easier!”

 Grandma had a rough life.
 She raised eight boys and three girls, and the family was very poor.
-She told me, in all her years, she took only one child to a doctor, and that was because of a broken bone.
+She said she took only one child to a doctor, and that was because of a broken bone.
 She read the Bible every night, often by the light of a kerosene lantern, and she saved money in a cookie jar for reading glasses so she could see the small print.
 The story goes that Grandpa would take her money if he needed something.

 Raised as a Presbyterian, I married a Catholic, and Grandma thought for sure I would go to hell.
 I could go to hell, but I doubt seriously if it would be because I married a Catholic.
-Funny what people thought back in the 1960’s.
+Funny what people thought in 1960.

 Because of a life with financial struggles, she never wasted a morsel of food.
 My dad brought her to the farm one evening for a family barbecue.
 We cooked steaks on the grill, and she cleaned the bone dry, including the fat.
 She must be the reason I think I have to clean my plate, and never take more than I can eat.